jakub-havlik/to-do-list-app/README.md

-# todolist-app
+# do-do-do

-This is a Mini To Do List App.
+This is a little to-do-list app.
 The user can add and remove items, as well as strike through items from the list.
 Furthermore, the items on the list can be ordered.
 The app was built with **jQuery**.